linuxkay/server/README.md

 ## Description

-very basic video compression using ffmpeg.
+Very basic video compression using ffmpeg.

-`ffmpeg_compressor.sh` will convert and compress all avi files in $HOME/Video/prrocess/ directory.
+`ffmpeg_compressor.sh` will convert and compress all avi files into mp4 at $HOME/Video/prrocess/ directory.

 ## Demo in Animation